Amos and Rocky

 Before Mr. Van Asston could protest, Rocky had that cap off and under the nose of Mr. James T. Van Asston, III from Santa Barbara, California.
 His eyed widened like a flashbulb had been shot a foot away.
 “Well, no doubt about it,” he bellowed.
 “That’s Thunderbird!”

-“Now y'all dig in.
-I just put some sheets in your room.
-And I put a can of Lysol on top of 'em.
-Y'all might wanna freshen up.”
+“Now y’all dig in.
+And I’m just put your sheets in your room and a extra can of Lysol on top of ‘em.”

-The Van Asstons turned to one another and stared.
+The Van Asstons turned to one another and stared as if they had stumbled into the castle of the damned.

 Now most of the information I got for this story is first hand from Amos and Rocky.
 But sometimes the passer of information passes it in a way more or less favorable to himself, depending on circumstances, of course.
 Nevertheless, you can bet the glances the Van Asstons exchanged weren’t about honeysuckle happiness.
 And their glances an hour later didn’t improve much at supper when Rocky laid out his microwaved plates of butterbeans and hot spam.
 The truth is, spam should be placed in a frying pan and cooked at about 15 minutes on medium high.
 When you microwave it, it kinda curls up like one of them Dutch shoes, and the edges get black.
 He did give each a Milky Way for dessert.